DavidVogelxyz/library/other/vaultwarden-on-alpine.md

 apk update && apk add openssh-server vim git curl tmux nginx openssl
 ```

 Next, configure `ssh` by editing the "/etc/ssh/sshd_config" file.
+Most notably, "PermitRootLogin" needs to be set as "yes", as the Alpine Linux container doesn't have a user created by default.

 ```
 vim /etc/ssh/sshd_config
 ```

-At least on the Alpine Linux container for Proxmox, when `ssh` is installed, it is not automatically configured to run as a service.
+At least on the Alpine Linux container for Proxmox, when `ssh` is installed, `sshd` is not automatically configured to run as a service.
 This can be a problem on a container restart, if the service is expected to be running on reboot.

 To ensure that `ssh` lockouts do not occur, run the following command:

 ```
 rc-service sshd start && rc-update add sshd default
 ```

+NB: On multiple occasions, this guide makes reference to the `rc-service` command.
+Know that `service` functions the same way as `rc-service`.
+In addition, `rc-update add $SERVICE` is a shorter way to write `rc-update add $SERVICE default`; both commands will add the "$SERVICE" to the "default" run level.

 In order to test `ssh` login, get the IP address of the VM container.